rsensenig/amplify-wiki/Data-Structures.md

 ### API reference

-[API reference](https://github.com/ProgramEquity/amplify-back-end/wiki/Campaigns-API-Endpoints) Retrieving information for all campaigns in the table or just one.
+[API reference](https://github.com/ProgramEquity/amplify-back-end/wiki/Campaigns-API-Endpoints)  Retrieve information for all campaigns listed in the table or just one.

 ### Data description